FEDERAL CHANGE REQUIRES LOWER SKILLED PROVINCIAL NOMINEE

-If you were nominated in a 2011 NOC C or NOC D occupation on or after July 1, 2012, your application for permanent residence to CIC must include valid language test results (copies are acceptable).
+If you were nominated in a 2011 NOC C or NOC D occupation on or after July 1, 2012, your application for permanent residence to IRCC must include valid language test results (copies are acceptable).
 If these results are not included with your application, it will be returned to you.

 6. Will anyone in 2011 NOC C & D occupations be exempted from the minimum language standard?

 Yes, as a transitional measure, there will be a one-time exemption for those Temporary Foreign Workers in NOC C & D occupations who arrived in Canada on or before July 1, 2012, and who are subsequently nominated by NL no later than July 1, 2013.This ensures that all individuals who arrived as Temporary Foreign Workers under the previous regime when no minimum standards existed will not be disadvantaged.

 This also provides a sufficient amount of time for:

 - employers to decide whether they want to support a PN nomination; and,